jtdocter27/EcoDr/README.md

-# EcoDr
+ECODr Main
-Edited code for Ecogenorisk
+This is all the working code for EcoGenoRisk, runs on the lab computing cluster DO NOT EDIT